 Daniel Oduber International Airport

 The Daniel Oduber International Airport in Liberia, Guanacaste, makes Costa Rica's North Pacific Gold Coast easily accessible from anywhere in the world.
 The country’s second largest airport welcomes direct flights from Atlanta, Houston, Dallas, Denver, Charlotte, Newark, Chicago, Toronto, Montreal, as well as European cities such as London and Berlin.
 Currently, there are about 30 international airlines flying into Liberia.
-The airport charges a $29 departure tax.
+The airport charges a departure tax, more information HERE.

 The airport underwent a huge expansion project in 2011 to add a two story terminal building of over 23,000 square meters, nearly 500 parking spaces, and 12 commercial spaces for shops, restaurants and kiosks to the Liberia Airport.
 The expansion is designed to process up to 1,500 passengers at peak hours, which equates to an increase of 100% of what could be handled prior to the expansion.